roman-milk/roman-milk.github.io/kat-finally-gets-it-from-daddy.md

+===

- ****** Kat Finally Gets It From Daddy ****** byNonStopFunGuy© Daddy's tongue touched her lips and Kat instantly opened her mouth for it.
+Daddy's tongue touched her lips and Kat instantly opened her mouth for it.
 She was going to suck face with her own father, but out here in the middle of nowhere almost nude together in bed, it was the most taboo and exciting thought of the night.
 Daddy sunk his tongue into her mouth and probed deep, licking the walls of her cheeks and running his tongue along her tongue, as Kat closed her lips on it and sucked it like she had done with other males.
 Kat couldn't resist moaning when she realized how deep his tongue was, it was larger than the tongues of other males.
 Fuck, was wasn't small about Daddy?
 He kissed expertly, wrapping his tongue around hers and almost pulling her tongue into his mouth where he sucked it hard.

  As he drew back from the French kiss, a thin clear bridge of saliva stretched from lip to lip, which Daddy instantly sucked up.
 Kat found herself smiling at her Dad with his erection in her hand, and she wondered what was next.
 Her pussy in her thong ached, she wanted to fuck.
 It was disgusting, fucking her own father, but she wanted him.
 She wanted that huge penis in her pussy; she wanted her father to be pleasured out of his mind.
 No one else had to know, and it seemed incredibly natural -- and, more importantly, fun.